Frequently Asked Questions

 - Advanced students: At least 1-2 hours practice every day.

 Practice should involve playing thoughtfully and paying attention to correct technique, rhythm, finger numbers and notes.
-Suggested practice strategies are often noted in student books to help guide parents through what is needed for the week.
-Attending lessons and observing is the best way to support correct practice at home.
+Suggested strategies are often noted in student lesson notes to help guide parents through what is needed for the week.
+Parents attending lessons and observing is the best way to support correct practice at home.

 What happens if a lesson needs to be cancelled?